cortexproject/cortex/README.md

 The chunks storage is deprecated since v1.10.0.
 You're encouraged to use the [blocks storage](docs/blocks-storage/_index.md).

-Chunks storage is scheduled to be removed in release 1.14.0
+Chunks storage was removed in release 1.14.0

 ## Documentation